Riandra4trend/CompfestAIC/README.md

 ### **Output**
    A clean, deduplicated map of all discovered URLs — forming the foundation for the listing and PDP extraction stages.

-### **Purpose**

-To build an accurate representation of the domain’s navigable structure so the system doesn’t need to infer link patterns again.

 ---

 ## 2. Listing Agent — Extracting Listing